Cost of IVF varies with the doctor’s expertise and clinic location.

 If you have frozen embryos from a previous cycle and want to use them, doing so is significantly cheaper than doing a complete IVF cycle with fresh embryos.
 The average cost for a frozen embryo transfer (FET), is about Rs.1,20,000.

-The use of fertility drugs during IVF cycles may lead to a multiple pregnancy.
+Yes, usually babies born out of IVF are normal.
+The use of fertility drugs during IVF cycles may lead to multiple pregnancies.
 Some people mistakenly think that multiples are only a risk with IVF treatment.
 This isn’t true, and actually, with IVF you can choose to have only one embryo transferred into the uterus (which in some women may be a good choice.)

 Your risk of multiples is dependent on a number of factors, including which medication you’re taking, what dosage, and how sensitive your body is to the drugs.